Origin and History

 During the Seven Years' War, the regiment was commanded by:

 - from August 17, 1747: Chevalier de Valence

 - from February 20, 1761 to January 3, 1770: Marquis de Miran

 Service during the War

 In 1756, the regiment was at the camp of Calais where it was assigned to the protection of the French Coasts between Calais and Ostende.

-In February 13 1761, the 2nd and 3rd battalions of the regiment entered into Warburg.
+At the beginning of February 1761, the regiment was posted in the region of Marburg.
+On February 13, the 2nd and 3rd battalions of the regiment entered into Marburg.
 The Allies led by General Breitenbach launched an assault on the town but were repulsed.
-On July 16, during the Battle of Vellinghausen a detachment of volunteers of the regiment distinguished itself by capturing the village twice.
+By March 18, the regiment was posted at Friedberg.
+By mid-April, it was posted in Kassel and Ziegenhain.
+On July 16, during the Battle of Vellinghausen, a detachment of volunteers of the regiment distinguished itself by capturing the village twice.

 In 1763, the regiment was stationed in Strasbourg.

 Armaments consisted of a musket and a bayonet.
 Fusiliers carried a sword (brass hilt) while the grenadiers had a sabre.

 The drummers of the regiment wore the Royal Livery: blue coat lined red; red cuffs, waistcoat and breeches; laced with the braid of the small Royal Livery.